smallik92/Sensory-detection-and-behavior/README.md

 Find full paper of olfactory detection here: https://www.jneurosci.org/content/40/17/3408

+Our paper of neural and behavioral adaptation is currently under preparation!

+Dependencies required for simulating these models: numpy, scipy, matplotlib

 In this repository you can find scripts for accomplishing the following:
 1. Recreating the model of olfactory detection (normative_olfaction.py)
 2. Exploring the model predictions with changes in the parameter space (normative_olfaction_parameter_sweep.py)